Duration of the secondments

 How can I follow the review process on my application?

-You will find all the information on the status of the review process in your private account of the https://www.gneus.de/XXXX.
+You will find all the information on the status of the review process in your private account at https://my.gneus.eu.
 A traffic light system will help you to identify the results of each step.